pyxelr/recommendations-for-engineers/README.md

 -   [Ben Greenfield Fitness](https://bengreenfieldfitness.com/) <--- fitness advice
 -   [Bulletproof Radio](https://blog.daveasprey.com/category/podcasts/) <--- biohacker podcast by Dave Asprey
+-   [Huberman Lab](https://hubermanlab.libsyn.com/) <--- analysis of Neuroscience: how our brain and its connections with the organs of our body controls our perceptions, our behaviors, and our health
 -   [TedTalks Health](https://www.ted.com/talks?topics%5B%5D=health)

 ### programming